wp-plugins/buzzsprout-podcasting/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Resolved an issue where latest episodes were not appearing immediately

 = 1.2.1 =
 * Updated for Buzzsprout new HTML5 Audio Player
 * Compatability update for PHP 5.4x